 Bay Bridge Outlets.
 Shop the Kent Island Area Outlets.

 For many years the Chesapeake Bay Bridge closed one span to traffic for a day in order to let pedestrian walk the span.
 The walk was usually held on the first Sunday in May.
 The annual Bay Bridge Walk became a regional attraction that brought 40,000 to 60,000 participants each year to walk the bridge and enjoy the view.
 Two way traffic was handled on the second span during the walk.
 The walk is approximately 4.5 miles one way.
 Participants parked at one of the MdTA designated parking lots and took shuttle buses to the starting point of the walk.
 Shuttles returned participants to the parking lot after finishing the walk.
 The Bay Bridge Walk has been cancelled for the last several years due to on-going construction projects, security concerns, and cost concerns.
-Visit the Bay Bridge website for the latest information regarding the scheduling of the annual walk.
+This event has been replaced by an annual Across the Bay 10K.

 The William Preston Lane, Jr. Memorial Bridge.
 The official Maryland Transportation Authority website.